bkuberek/kotlin-quarkus-booking-service-demo/docs/notes.md

 there is an existing reservation for a table at 7:15.
 This would cause a conflict.
 The existing reservation holder for 7:15 will arrive and potentially not have a table.

-#### Proposal
+#### Proposals

-Also check 2 hours in the future that the table capacity is still available.
+Also check in the future that the table capacity is still available.
-Perhaps we could look 1 hour in the future as opposed to 2.